Subaru-PFS/ics_cobraOps/python/ics/cobraOps/README.md

+# Main modules

+## cobraConstants.py

+Defines some constants related with the cobras and the simulation code, like the default cobra link lengths, the number of cobras per module, or the default motor maps angular step size.

 ## CobrasCalibrationProduct.py

 Defines the `CobrasCalibrationProduct` class.
 This class is used to read (and save for testing) the XML files with the cobras calibration information: cobra centers, links lengths, motor maps, etc.